-***I have two tutorials in this post on how to make two different kinds of tissue paper flowers.
-You will find how to make the frilly mum gift box toppers at the end of this post.
+I have two tutorials in this post on how to make two different kinds of tissue paper flowers.
+You will find how to make both a pom pom flower and a frilly mum.

 I know terrariums and succulents are all the rage right now, but I have to admit – they hold no appeal for me.
 I love nature and like to bring living things into my home whenever I can, but I go for it in the way of flowers.
 Big flowers with huge blooms like hydrangeas and peonies.
 Ooooh…la…la… I love ’em!